bcwalden2001/BitSlayer/README.md

 2) From the command line:

-   a) Using full path, where the first path is the path of love.exe and the second path is the path of the game folder:
+   a) Using full paths, where the first path is the path of love.exe and the second path is the path of the game folder:

          & "C:\Program Files\LOVE\love.exe" "C:\BitSlayer"